Esplanade, Penang: Activities

 In addition, every first Saturday of the month, the 'Esplanade in Action' cultural performances are held at the Esplanade, featuring the various cultures of Penang.
-A night market also opens at the Esplanade every Friday, Saturday and Sunday between 5pm and midnight.
+A night market also opens at the Esplanade every Friday, Saturday and Sunday between 5 p.m. and midnight.

 Another landmark within the Esplanade is the Cenotaph, which was originally built in honour of Allied personnel who lost their lives during World War I. The Remembrance Day commemorations are held annually at the Cenotaph to honour not just the Allied personnel of World War I, but also those who were killed during World War II, the Malayan Emergency and the Indonesian Confrontation.